 If you’re asking for credit card information, then PCI standards apply.
 According to the PCI Security Standards Council, PCI compliance applies to any “merchant, financial institution or other entity that stores, processes or transmits cardholder data.”
 Companies of all types, including retailers, nonprofits, consulting agencies, and professional associations are just a few examples.

-If you’re considering using FormAssembly to process payments for your business — whether you’re creating order forms, payable invoices, event signups, donation forms, or any type of payment form — you can be assured that PCI compliance is handled properly by us and the processors with which we integrate.
+If you’re considering using FormAssembly to process payments for your business—whether you’re creating order forms, payable invoices, event signups, donation forms, or another type of payment form—you can be assured that PCI compliance is handled properly by us and the processors with which we integrate.

 Regardless of the plan you’re on, we require the use of one of our payment integrations such as Stripe or PayPal to collect and process credit card information.
 This ensures that the cardholder data is not unnecessarily stored on FormAssembly.

-Waning Customer Trust and the Role of PCI Compliance + Certification
+Waning customer trust and the role of PCI certification

-Choosing to work with a Level 1 compliant vendor signals to your customers that you take their information seriously.
+Choosing to work with a PCI DSS level 1-certified vendor signals to your customers that you take their information seriously.
 A 2014 study from ACI Worldwide and Aite Group found that about a third of consumers in a global sample of 6,100 don’t think that their personal data is adequately safeguarded by retailers against potential breaches.
 That’s a lot of people that don’t fully trust companies with their data.

 Building customer trust takes consistent dedication to better, stronger security practices and adherence to industry recognized standards.

-“We want to ensure that our customers are using the best, most secure solution on the market,” said Demand Marketing Manager Ashley McAlpin.
+“We want to ensure that our customers are using the best, most secure solution on the market,” Ashley McAlpin, Director of Marketing at FormAssembly, said.

 We don’t take this knowledge lightly.
-Our PCI DSS Level 1 certification demonstrates our commitment to handle all data, credit card information included, with the utmost care and in the securest way possible.
+Our PCI DSS Level 1 certification demonstrates our commitment to handle all data, credit card information included, with the utmost care and in the most secure way possible.
+To select the right plan for your organization, visit our features page.